Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 Hugging Face

 Kokoro is the efficiency champion.
-Built on StyleTTS 2 architecture, it achieves the highest MOS score (4.2) among all open-source models while using just 82M parameters -- orders of magnitude smaller than competitors.
-It runs comfortably on CPU and can generate speech at RTF 0.03 on GPU, meaning a 10-second clip is synthesized in 0.3 seconds.
-The model ships with curated style presets for different voices but does not support arbitrary voice cloning.
-As of early 2026, it supports 9 languages including English, Japanese, Korean, and major European languages.
+Built on StyleTTS 2, it achieves the highest MOS in this comparison (4.2) with 82M parameters — orders of magnitude smaller than competitors.
+It runs comfortably on CPU and reaches RTF 0.03 on GPU, which means a ten-second clip synthesises in 0.3 seconds.
+It ships with curated style presets for different voices but does not do arbitrary voice cloning.
+As of early 2026 it supports 9 languages including English, Japanese, Korean and major European languages.

 Architecture